shreya965/Logistic-Regression-Breast-Cancer-model/README.md

 Model Training:

 Logistic Regression is used to model the relationship between the features and the target variable (diagnosis).
+Balanced weight class is used to reduce the impact of imbalanced dataset.
+Regularization such as Ridege and Lasso are used to evaluate the model  as well to find the feature coefficients .

 Threshold Tuning: